myConsciousness/myConsciousness/README.md

 > Shinya Kato 🤯 @shinyakato.dev 2023-07-12T10:12:59.728Z
 >
 > Haha I was just wondering if I should separate SkyFeed from packages such as Indexer!
 Also there is great value in open sourcing a great app like SkyFeed, I’m very looking forward to see your work! :)

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-07-12T09:33:14.973Z
->
-> OAuth is not yet supported by AT Protocol or Bluesky, so it's not possible.
-But OAuth is an essential of today's social networking services, so I believe it will eventually be implemented.
-At that time, of course I plan to create a package that easily integrates Flutter and OAuth :)

----
 <!-- MY-BSKY_TIMELINE:END -->